-My research engages with literatures on corporate sustainability and environmental complexity.
-My dissertation research encompasses three different research topics on corporate sustainability.
-It focuses on the application of the United Nations Sustainable Development Goals (SDGs) to corporate sustainability behavior.
+I study the changing dynamics of private governance and corporate sustainability.
+My dissertation focused on the application of the United Nations Sustainable Development Goals (SDGs) to corporate sustainability behavior.
 The SDGs have had significant global implications in state level environmental actions.
 However, there has been limited research on directly applying the SDGs to corporations.
 The first research chapter of my dissertation constructed a new corporate sustainability index using the SDGs.
-Not only does this index incorporate one the of most important international goals into quantifiable measures for corporations, it also allows for granular data analysis by providing a corporate score for each goal.
-Using data from Bloomberg, ASSET4, and the Carbon Disclosure Project, this study then identifies corporate leaders and laggards for each SDG.
-Although many studies emphasize the importance of corporations in environmental actions, few studies directly connect the SDGs to corporations.
-In this sense, this paper contributes to the understanding of global environmental governance and expands the frameworks around corporations.
-The paper is currently going through the revise and resubmit process in Environmental Sociology.
+The scholarly significance of this index is twofold.
+First, it incorporated one the of most important international goals into quantifiable measures for corporations, and second, it also allowed for granular data analysis by providing a corporate score for each goal.
+Using data from Bloomberg, ASSET4, and the Carbon Disclosure Project, this study identified the corporate leaders and laggards for each SDG.
+This study is currently going through the revise and resubmit process in Environmental Sociology.

-The second research topic uses web-scraped data from the U.S. Securities Exchange Commission and other sources to assess whether central corporations’ behavior on CSR differs from less central corporations.
-Relying on Sklair’s theory of global corporate citizenship, this paper uses social network analysis, Bayesian multiple imputation, and linear regression analysis to empirically show that central corporations score higher in SDGs compared to less central corporations, showing a greater SDG compliance.
-Additionally, this study also shows that central corporations are interested in social and environmental issues equally.
-This study is theoretically important because it combines theories of corporate sustainability and corporate interlocks.
-Moreover, it also indicates the significance of corporate networks in determining the success of global environmental governance.
+The second research topic used data from the U.S. Securities Exchange Commission and other sources to assess whether central corporations’ behavior on CSR differs from less central corporations.
+This paper utilized social network analysis, Bayesian multiple imputation, and linear regression analysis to empirically show that central corporations score higher in SDGs compared to less central corporations, showing a greater SDG compliance.
+This study is theoretically important because it combined the theories of corporate sustainability and corporate interlocks.
+Moreover, it also showed the significance of corporate networks in determining the success of global environmental governance.
 This paper is currently under review in the Journal of Business Ethics.

-The third research topic uses institutional logics theory to investigate the extent to which the logic of profit and the logic of sustainability can coexist.
+The third research topic used institutional logics theory to investigate the extent to which the logic of profit and the logic of sustainability can coexist.
 Here, the logic of sustainability is measured using the SDG scores.
-Using structural equation modeling, this paper constructs the two logics as latent variables and show that in smaller and non-consumer facing companies, the environmental logic and the profit logic do not coexist.
-However, regarding the social logic and profit logic, the evidences of coexistence are clear in all types of companies: larger, smaller, consumer facing, and non-consumer facing.
-This paper shows that companies can pursue both goals, profit and sustainability.
-In other words, it shows that corporations do not have to sacrifice profitability in following global environmental governance.
+Using structural equation modeling, this paper constructed the two logics as latent variables and showed that in smaller and non-consumer facing companies, the environmental logic and the profit logic do not coexist.
+However, regarding the social logic and profit logic, there was evidence of coexistence in all types of companies: larger, smaller, consumer facing, and non-consumer facing.
+This paper suggested that companies can pursue both goals, profit and sustainability.
+In other words, it showed that corporations do not have to sacrifice profitability in following global environmental governance.

 CYBER-PHYSICAL SYSTEMS AND RESPONSIBLE INNOVATION

-I also have a paper forthcoming in The Electricity Journal.
-This study focuses on the challenges proposed by transactive energy transitions.
+I am also interested in the economic transformations that cyber-physical systems are currently making.
+I have a paper forthcoming in The Electricity Journal.
+This study focused on the challenges proposed by transactive energy transitions.
 Automating load management and energy use in real time, transactive energy is considered as one of the promising ways to reduce energy demand.
-However, the findings of this study show that the expected energy reduction from the adoption of transactive energy may not be significant.
+However, it also creates significant privacy issues around the energy consumption data, which is transmitted to the utilities as often as every five minutes.
+The findings of this study indicated that the expected energy reduction from the adoption of transactive energy may not be significant.
 Therefore, to further test this finding, I am currently working on a paper on simulating the energy demand when solar and transactive energy systems are adopted.
-A group of social and computer scientists and I are estimating the energy use by creating a virtual community that adopts solar energy and transactive energy.
-Preliminary findings indicate there is a significant energy reduction in solar transitions but not in transactive energy transitions.
-This is a significant finding that may change the frameworks of energy decentralization movement to exclude transactive energy as a sustainable energy transition.
+Using Python and an energy simulation program, GridLAB-D, a group of computer scientists and I are estimating the energy use by creating a virtual community that adopts solar energy and transactive energy.
+The preliminary findings indicate there is a significant energy reduction in solar transitions but not in transactive energy transitions.

 DIGITAL DATA, QUANTITATIVE METHODS, AND FUTURE RESEARCH PLANS